-The following chart details the year the director began serving on the Board, the current term of expiration and total cash compensation paid during 2018.
+The following chart details the year the director began serving on the Board, the current term of expiration and total cash compensation paid during 2019.

-Election Current Term Total
+Director Election Year Current Term Expiration Co Total mpensation

-Director Year Expiration Compensation

-Shawn D. Wolfinger, 2012 2019 \$ 39,000
+Shawn D. Wolfinger, 2012 2023 \$ 34,100

-2018 Chairman
+2019 Chairman

-Richard A. Allen, 2011 2018 32,550
+Richard A. Allen, 2011 2022 30,100

-2018 Vice Chairman
+2019 Vice Chairman

-Samuel BowerCraft, 2011 2020 24,500
+Samuel BowerCraft, 2011 2020 22,750

 Appointed and Outside

-Donald G. Cotner 1982 2020 22,975
+Donald G. Cotner 1982 2020 22,625

-Kevin D. Grim 2016 2019 31,500
+Kevin D. Grim 2016 2023 25,200

+Steven H. Gross, Jr. 2019 2022 30,800

-Richard D. Shuman 2018 2021 35,000
+Richard D. Shuman 2018 2021 33,650

-William K. Jackson 2000 2020 23,550
+William K. Jackson 2000 2020 25,000

-Larry A. Seibert, 2016 2020 25,850
+Larry A. Seibert, 2016 2023 27,600

 Appointed and Outside

-Dennis B. Spangler 1994 2018 32,150
+Dennis B. Spangler 1994 2022 25,700

-Charles F. Ulmer, Jr. 1999 2021 26,550
+Charles F. Ulmer 1999 2021 28,350

-Christine Waddell 2009 2020 34,350
+Christine Waddell 2009 2020 34,000

-Brandon L. Weary 2011 2018 5,775

-Total \$ 333,750
+Total \$ 339,875

 Directors and senior officers are reimbursed on an actual cost basis for all expenses incurred in the performance of official duties.
-Such expenses may include transportation, lodging, meals, tips, tolls, parking, laundry, registration fees and other expenses associated with travel on official business.
+Such expenses may include transportation, lodging, meals, tips, tolls, parking, registration fees and other expenses associated with travel on official business.
 A copy of the policy is available to shareholders of the Association upon request.

-The aggregate amount of reimbursement for travel, subsistence and other related expenses for all directors as a group was \$100,491 for 2018, \$115,649 for 2017 and \$95,496 for 2016.
+The aggregate amount of reimbursement for travel, subsistence and other related expenses for all directors as a group was \$230,372 for 2019, \$100,491 for 2018 and \$115,649 for 2017.

 Subject to approval by the Board, the Association may allow directors honoraria of up to \$700 for attendance at other meetings or special assignments.
 Directors were paid an annual retainer fee of \$7,000, except for the chairman of the Board who receives \$11,000.
-Members of the Executive and Compensation Committee and the Governance Committee also received a \$3,000 retainer.
-Members of the Audit Committee also received a \$2,000 retainer.
-The chairs of the Governance and Audit Committees also received a \$1,000 retainer.
-Total compensation paid to directors as a group was \$333,750.
+Members of committees also received a \$3,000 retainer.
+The chairs of the Governance and Audit Committees also received a \$1,000 and \$2,500 retainer, respectively.
+Total compensation paid to directors as a group was \$339,875.
 No director received more than \$5,000 in non-cash compensation during the year.

-The following represents certain information regarding the directors of the Association as of the end of 2018 and their principal occupations during the past five years.
+The following represents certain information regarding the directors of the Association as of the end of 2019 and their principal occupations during the past five years.

 Shawn D. Wolfinger, Chairman, is an owner of Timberwolf Lands, LLC.
 Mr. Wolfinger and his father also own Northern Forests, LLC.
 These forestry consulting companies provide timber sales for clients in northern Pennsylvania and western New York.
 They also manage several thousand acres of family owned land through Wolfinger Timberlands, LLC.
 Mr. Wolfinger holds real estate sales licenses in Pennsylvania and New York through Timberland Realty.
 He is active in the local community, serving on the Potter County Housing and Redevelopment Authority board of directors.
-He is a member of the Pennsylvania Forest Products Association, Northcentral Pennsylvania Forest Land Owners Association, Chautauqua County Board of Realtors, Potato Creek Trail Association,

-Coudersport Golf Club, St. Eulalia Catholic Church and volunteers as a member of the Big 30 Football All Star Selection Committee.
+He is a member of the Pennsylvania Forest Products Association, Northcentral Pennsylvania Forest Land Owners Association, Chautauqua County Board of Realtors, Potato Creek Trail Association, Coudersport Golf Club, St. Eulalia Catholic Church and volunteers as a member of the Big 30 Football All Star Selection Committee.

-Richard A. Allen, Vice Chair, owns and operates Crabapple Valley Farms, a 100-acre registered Black Angus cow/calf operation.
+Richard A. Allen, Vice Chairman, owns and operates Crabapple Valley Farms, a 100-acre registered Black Angus cow/calf operation.
 He is also employed by Allen-Hill Dairy, LLC.
 He is a member of the Pennsylvania Angus Association and the Pennsylvania Holstein Association.